sammo3182/personalSiteBuilding/content/course/substantive-series/02-principles_of_politics/index.md

 <img src="featured.jpg" width = "250" height = "300"  align="right" />

-This is a course I coinstructed with Dr. MENG Tianguang.
-The course is on building.
-More information will be available soon.
+This is the "Political Culture" section of the "Principles of Politics" course led by Dr. MENG Tianguang.
+The lecture is still an ongoing project.
+More materials will be available soon.

 ### Preview Slides